LibVulk/Vulk/README.md

-# SFVL
+# Vulk
-Simple and Fast Vulkan Library
+Vulkan, but shortened